yash-kumar2828/basic-php/README.md

-# PHP Project 🚀
+# PHP Code 🚀

-Welcome to our PHP project! 🎉 This repository contains the code for a [briefly describe the project]. 🤔
+Welcome to our PHP code 🎉 This repository contains the code for a [briefly describe the code]. 🤔

 ## Features 📝